 * Pelosi: Democrats won’t support Social Security cuts

-* Obama says negotiators will meet again on Sunday (Updates with goal of $3-4 trillion in savings, refiles to insert dropped word)
+* Obama says negotiators will meet again on Sunday (Adds details from meeting)

 By Steve Holland and Andy Sullivan

-WASHINGTON, July 7 (Reuters) - President Barack Obama and top U.S. lawmakers emerged from talks on Thursday still far apart on breaking a budget deadlock and said negotiators will work through the weekend for a deal to avoid a debt default.
+WASHINGTON, July 7 (Reuters) - President Barack Obama told top U.S. lawmakers on Thursday he would not sign a short-term extension of the U.S. debt ceiling and said negotiators would work through the weekend on a deal to avoid a debt default.

-The meeting dwelt only with the size of a deal, not policy specifics.
-A Sunday meeting is to tackle the more difficult question of how those savings can be achieved, the aides said.
+With both sides still far apart, the meeting dwelt only with the size of a deal, not policy specifics.
+A Sunday meeting is to tackle the more difficult question of how those savings can be achieved, congressional aides said.

-But as Obama strives for a deficit reduction deal that would clear the way for Congress to increase the $14.3 trillion cap on government borrowing by the deadline of Aug.
-2, he faces a a possible rebellion on his left flank.
+But as Obama strives for a deficit reduction deal that would clear the way for Congress to increase the $14.3 trillion cap on government borrowing by the deadline, he faces a possible rebellion on the left flank of his own party.

-The top Democrat in the House of Representatives, Nancy Pelosi, expressed concerns that cuts in popular entitlement programs like Social Security and Medicare might be part of the deficit-reduction deal.
+The top Democrat in the House of Representatives, Nancy Pelosi, expressed concern that cuts in popular entitlement programs like the Social Security retirement program and the government-run Medicare program for the elderly might be part of the deficit-reduction deal.

 Obama and U.S. lawmakers are aiming for an agreement that will cut government spending, possibly raise taxes, and restore some semblance of order to U.S. fiscal policy.
 The U.S. deficit is expected to be $1.4 trillion this year.